How to send email to all registered users in wordpress

 The wizard will now send a test email to make sure your configuration is properly set up.
 If all is good, move to the next step.

-Note: You need to have a SendLayer account with a verified email domain connected with it in order to add it as your mailer in WP Mail SMTP.
+Note: You need a SendLayer account with a verified email domain connected to it in order to add it as your mailer in WP Mail SMTP.
 This guide on authorizing your domain in SendLayer explains the step-by-step process in detail.

 3. Install the Send Users Email Plugin